Eating healthy on a road trip is one of the most challenging and yet most important things to do when it comes to family travel.

 - Deli meals!
 Whether it’s a cooked chicken or a pre-made salad, we always stop at a deli if we’re looking for a healthy meal without any prep!

-Need help packing for a road trip?
+Now that you know what food to take on a road trip… Need help packing for your road trip?
 We’ve got some great tips and tricks on how and what to pack as well as information for when airline travel might be part of your road trip!
-Perhaps you are heading camping this summer, we’ve got some great inspiration on packing for a last minute camping trip, including our Ultimate Camping Checklist!
+Perhaps you are heading camping this summer, we’ve got some great inspiration on packing for a last-minute camping trip, including our Ultimate Camping Checklist!

 A special thank you to Michelle from Westcoast Nutrition who let me pick her brain, jumped in and shared some of her grab and go snacks and meals too!